 We definitely all have our own definitions of success.
 To some, me announcing I have 2,000 blog followers may be something of a mere stepping stone onto the greater plane of Internet star-domhood (2,033 followers to be precise, thank you very much) but to others, that may seem like a goal they feel they will never reach.
 We’re all successful in our own ways and our own rights.
 I run my own, small online business along with this blog and I consider that successful.
 Other bloggers are fantastic artists and have etsy shops and sell their work and I also think that is successful.
 I also know bloggers who have just started on this immense but stressful blogging road and finally taken the leap to start a blog.
 I also think that is successful.
 We define success and therefore define our happiness towards our achievements (goodness me this has got rather deep hasn’t it?) but wherever you are in your blogging journey, you’ve already had some amazing successes.
 And you will have loads more to come, I promise.

 This post is mostly for the newbie blogger in me, back in 2013, when I didn’t know anyone, had no idea what I was doing (even more so than now) and had almost no followers and literally did not know where you got them from.
 I was exceptionally naïve and I didn’t realise a lot of things – including how much hard work this was all going to be.
-But I’m still here, 4 years on (almost, I think) and I’m still going and I’m still learning and I’m still slowly gaining those followers and I can’t thank you enough for following me, interacting with me, reading my posts, liking my posts, commenting on my posts and just generally being amazing because if I didn’t have followers, I probably wouldn’t have blogged for very long (I wrote an entire post on that here, if you’re interested).
+But I’m still here, 4 years on (almost, I think) and I’m still going and I’m still learning and I’m still slowly gaining those followers and I can’t thank you enough for following me, interacting with me, reading my posts, liking my posts, commenting on my posts and just generally being amazing because if I didn’t have followers, I probably wouldn’t have blogged for very long.
 If you’re a new blogger reading this, make sure you persevere.
 Perseverance is key.
 In life and in blogging.